SWAN KEEPING TERMS

 Cygnet – A Young Swan from Hatching until One Year Old.

-Six Month Old Cygnet
+Six Month Old CygnetNine Month Old Cygnets.

-Once Healthy Cygnets are Fluffy Dry they are ready to Swim with their Parents.
+Once Healthy Cygnets are Fluffy Dry they are Ready to Swim with their Parents.

-and mobile from the moment of Hatching.
+from the Moment of Hatching.

 Swan Cygnets are Precocial.

 Their Eyes are Open at Hatching.
+These Little Cuties just Hatched Hours Ago.

-They are covered with (waterproofed) Down.
+They are Covered with (Waterproofed) Down.
 Ready to Swim.

-Swan Cygnets are ready to leave the Nest as soon as they are Fluff Dry and Rest a bit.
-When they leave the Nest they are ready to Eat on their own.
+Swan Cygnets are Ready to Leave the Nest as soon as they are Fluff Dry and Rest a Bit.

-Swan Parents do not Feed their Young, but take the Cygnets to
+Swan Parents do not Feed their Young, but take the Cygnets to Places

-Brood Call – The Cygnets all have different Vocals.
+Brood Call – The Cygnets all have Different Vocals.

 They Chirp and Whistle to keep Track of Each Other.

-Feathered Out – At about 4-5 Months of Age,
+Feathered Out – At about 4-5 Months of Age, Cygnets have their First Full Plumage.

-Royal Cygnets are Smoky Grey.
+Royal Cygnets are Smoky Grey – Shades of Beige-Brown.

 Polish Cygnets are Creamy White.